tableau/Logshark/docs/docs/logshark_tabadmincontroller.md

 - Error Timeline: Graphical representation on when errors were logged and specifies the log and time in which the error was encountered.
 - Most Frequent Errors and Warnings: Sorts the errors in the view based on the frequency in which they were encountered in the logs.

-**Dropdown Filters:**

-- Log Type: Selects which log to focus analysis on.
-Options are TabadminAgent, TabadminController, Control, or (All).
-- Severity: Selects WARN or ERROR level messaging filter

 **Use Cases:**

 Helpful in sorting out which errors occurred during a timeframe.
 Frequency of errors/warning messages and message.
 Could be useful when investigating communication issues between tabadmincontroller/tabadminagent and other processes.

+**Filters:**

+- Log Type: Selects which log to focus analysis on.
+Options are TabadminAgent, TabadminController, Control, or (All).
+- Severity: Selects WARN or ERROR level messaging filter

   ![TabadminController Errors and Warnings Screenshot](../assets/tabadmincontroller_errors_warnings.png)

 ### Admin Users Activity

-**User Logins:** Displays a graphical representation of which users logged in for TSM.
+User Logins: Displays a graphical representation of which users logged in for TSM.
 Some detail can be provided regarding whether the user was using the CLI or TSM U/I.

-**Config Changes:** Displays a graphical timeline representation of configuration changes which are logged in the tabadmincontroller logs.
+Config Changes: Displays a graphical timeline representation of configuration changes which are logged in the tabadmincontroller logs.
 Note: As we do not log all the configuration changes and often do not log the values for these changes in the tabadmincontroller logs, this view will be able to show some of the config information (cold) values during a start or restart.
 This may change in the future.

-**Build History:** Displays a graphical representation of the build number from the folder path captured in the tabadmincontroller logs.
+Build History: Displays a graphical representation of the build number from the folder path captured in the tabadmincontroller logs.
 Note: In most cases, there will likely only be one build number present, unless the logs cover an upgrade period.

-**Wildcard Filters:**
-Config Parameters Changing: Can wildcard filter for specific config parameters.

 **Use Cases:**

 Helpful when attempting to identify timeframes for administrator logins/changes, upgrade timeframes, tracking some configuration updates.

+**Filters:**

+Config Parameters Changing: Can use a wildcard filter for specific config parameters.

   ![TabadminController Admin Users Activity Screenshot](../assets/tabadmincontroller_admin_users_activity.png)

 ### Maintenance Logs

 Common maintenance steps log: Graphical representation of maintenance tasks performed and the final status of those tasks.

+**Use Cases:**

+Helpful when investigating possible issues with backup jobs, determine when cleanups were performed, ziplogs taken as part of larger investigations.

 **Dropdown Filters:**

 Action: Allows filtering the view to only show specific maintenance actions presented in the logs (i.e. Ziplogs, Backup, Cleanup, etc.)

-**Use Cases:**
-Helpful when investigating possible issues with backup jobs, determine when cleanups were performed, ziplogs taken as part of larger investigations.

   ![TabadminController Maintenance Logs](../assets/tabadmincontroller_maintenance_logs.png)